jonniek/mpv-playlistmanager/README.md

 - __Loadfiles__(P)
   - Attempts to load all files after the currently playing file to the playlist
   - Ex.
 Open 5th file from a 12file directory, press P, the remaining 7 are loaded to playlist
-  - Default is windows version, change boolean in settings for linux
+  - change boolean in settings for linux/windows
 - __Save playlist__(p)
   - Saves the current playlist to m3u file, change filepath in lua to a path in your system
 - __Move up__(UP)